-But human advice only goes so far.
-To find spiritual focus, sit at the feet of the Lord Jesus.
+Many companies rely on inspirational conferences to rekindle enthusiasm, enhance attitudes, and restore focus to employees.
+Motivational speakers and company conferences have their place, but human advice only goes so far.
+To really find spiritual focus, sit at the feet of the Lord Jesus.
 Nothing equals the motivation He gives for victorious living, and no one can equal His insight.
-Best of all, we can arrange a personal meeting every day.
+Best of all, we don’t have to shell out thousands of dollars to hear Him.
+We can arrange a personal meeting every day.

 The Priority of Prayer

-First we must understand the priority of prayer.
-Psalm 46:10a says, “Be still, and know that I am God.”
-He is God, Creator of the Universe, Sustainer of Eternity.
+Psalm 46:10 says, “Be still, and know that I am God.”
+That verse reveals our bottom line and our top priority.
+The bottom line is: He is God, Creator of the Universe, Sustainer of Eternity.
 Our top priority is being still long enough each day to know Him.
 We need dedicated periods of silence and solitude for prayer and the Word.
 Our quiet time is for turning off the noise, unplugging the distractions, and meeting Him.

 This is the attitude of prayer, and it should be a priority for us.
-Learn to shut the door of your closet (Matthew 6:6); calm and quiet your soul (Psalm 131:2); and say, “Speak, LORD, for Your servant hears” (1 Samuel 3:9).
+Learn to shut the door of your closet (Matthew 6:6), calm and quiet your soul (Psalm 131:2), and say, “Speak, Lord, for Your servant hears” (1 Samuel 3:9).